jmarkstevens/ReactPatterns/README.md

 First time do "npm install".
 On the React.15 projects in one terminal "npm run ww".
 On the older projects in one terminal "gulp".
 In the other terminal "npm start" or for Electron "npm run".
 In your browser localhost:3500.
 All projects use the same port.
-If you want to do it with one terminal session you can run "gulp nw" for no watch.
+If you want to do it with one terminal session you can run "npm run nw" for no watch.

 CodeViewer is running at http://calitek.com/.